 - 12.1.
 Possible Sanctions.
 Sanctions for a Finding of a Policy violation will depend upon the nature and gravity of the misconduct and/or any record of prior discipline for sexual misconduct.
-Sanctions may include: - 12.11 withholding a promotion or pay increase; - 12.12 reassigning employment; - 12.13 terminating employment; - 12.14 barring future employment; - 12.15 temporary suspension without pay; - 12.16 compensation adjustments; - 12.17 expulsion or suspension from the Component and/or System; - 12.18 no-contact orders, - 12.19 probation (including disciplinary and academic probation); - 12.20 expulsion from campus housing; - 12.21 restricted access to activities or facilities; - 12.22 mandated counseling (e.g. educational programs such as batterer's intervention); - 12.23 disqualification from student employment positions; - 12.24 revocation of admission and/or degree; - 12.25 withholding of official transcript or degree; - 12.26 bar against readmission; - 12.27 monetary restitution; or - 12.28 withdrawing from a course with a grade of W, F, or WF. - 12.2 Sanction Decision.
-The responsible Component Administrator will issue a decision regarding sanctions simultaneously to the Complainant, Respondent, and Title IX Coordinator in writing within seven (7) class days of receipt of the Finding.
-Administrators responsible for imposing sanctions are: - 12.21 Student Respondent Sanctions.
-The Dean of Students will issue sanctions for students.
+Sanctions are limited to the following: - 12.1.1. withholding a promotion or pay increase; - 12.1.2.reassigning employment, including, but not limited to demotion in rank; - 12.1.3.terminating employment; - 12.1.4.barring future employment; - 12.1.5.temporary suspension without pay; - 12.1.6.compensation adjustments; - 12.1.7.expulsion, suspension or dismissal from the Component and/or System; - 12.1.8.no-contact orders, - 12.1.9.probation (including disciplinary and academic probation); - 12.1.10. expulsion from campus housing; - 12.1.11. restricted access to activities or facilities; - 12.1.12. mandated counseling (this may include, but not be limited to educational programs and batterer intervention); - 12.1.13. disqualification from student employment positions; - 12.1.14. revocation of admission and/or degree; - 12.1.15. withholding of official transcript or degree; - 12.1.16. bar against readmission; - 12.1.17. monetary restitution; - 12.1.18. withdrawing from a course with a grade of W, F, or WF; or - 12.1.19. relevant training. - 12.2.
+Sanction Decision.
+Within seven (7) class days of receipt of the Finding, the responsible Component Administrator will issue written Sanctions and send such Sanctions with a copy of the Findings to the Complainant, Respondent, Title IX Coordinator, and when appropriate, additional individuals with supervisory authority over either Party that are not in line of appellate review.
+Component administrator shall inform Complainant of any Sanction(s) imposed on Respondent that directly relates to Complainant. - 12.3.
+Administrators responsible for imposing Sanctions are: - 12.3.1.Student Respondent Sanctions.
+Dean of Students will issue Sanctions for students.
+When Respondent is both a student and an employee, the Title IX Coordinator will determine whether the Respondent's status is that of student, staff, or faculty for disciplinary purposes.
+When Respondent's status is determined to be that of a student employed by the Component, the Dean of Students will consult with the AVP of Human Resources or equivalent prior to issuing Sanctions.